ibm-cloud-docs/vpc/block_storage_vpc_capacity_performance.md

 {{site.data.keyword.block_storage_is_short}} offers a range of storage capacities to meet your requirements.

-[Select availability]{: tag-green} As an allow-listed customer with special access, you can provision second-generation data volumes up to 32,000 GB.
+When you choose the second-generation `sdp` profile, you can provision second-generation data volumes up to 32,000 GB.
 You can also increase a second-generation boot volume's capacity to 32,000 GB after its initial creation.

-Based on the first-generation [storage profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers) that you chose for your data volume, you can specify 10-16,000 GB of capacity in 1 GB increments.
+When you select a first-generation [storage profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers), you can specify 10-16,000 GB of capacity in 1 GB increments.
 Boot volumes are 100 GB by default.
 If you provision an instance from a custom image, you can specify a boot volume capacity up to 250 GB.

 ## Block Storage volume profiles
 {: #iops-profiles}

 When you provision {{site.data.keyword.block_storage_is_short}} volumes, you specify a [volume profile](/docs/vpc?topic=vpc-block-storage-profiles) that best meets your storage requirements.

-Three predefined tiered profiles are available, or you can choose a custom profile.
-[Profiles in the tiered family](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provide pre-defined IOPS/GB performance for volumes up to 16,000 GB capacity.
-A [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) profile defines ranges of volume capacity and IOPS that you can select.
-These profiles are backed by solid-state drives (SSDs).

-[Select availability]{: tag-green} As an allow-listed customer, you can provision volumes with the [SSD defined performance profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile) with custom IOPS in the range of 3000 - 64,000 IOPS.
+You can provision volumes with the [SSD defined performance profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile) with custom IOPS in the range of 3000 - 64,000 IOPS.
 An IOPS level of over 48,000 can be achieved when the new volume is attached to a virtual server instance with a [3rd generation instance profile](/docs/vpc?topic=vpc-profiles&interface=ui#next-gen-profiles).
 In addition to custom capacity and IOPS, you can also specify a custom throughput limit for a second-generation volume.
 The provisioned bandwidth limit can be set anywhere in the range of 125-1024 MBps (1000-8192 Mbps).

+In the first-generation volume profiles, three predefined tiered profiles are available, or you can choose a custom profile.
+[Profiles in the tiered family](/docs/vpc?topic=vpc-block-storage-profiles#tiers) provide pre-defined IOPS/GB performance for volumes up to 16,000 GB capacity.
+A [Custom](/docs/vpc?topic=vpc-block-storage-profiles#custom) profile defines ranges of volume capacity and IOPS that you can select.

+All of these profiles are backed by solid-state drives (SSDs).

 ## How volume bandwidth is allocated
 {: #cp-storage-bandwidth-allocate}